mishmanners/TalksandEvents/Talks/GitHubLikeaBossNDCmelb2021.md

-# GitHub Like a Boss
+# NDC Melbourne 2021 - GitHub Like a Boss

 This is the talk I gave at [NDC Melbourne 2021](https://www.youtube.com/watch?v=KS2gQ_0-zXg&ab_channel=NDCConferences).